VW Diesel Emmisions Lawyer

 Feeling deceived or defrauded by Volkswagen?
 You are not alone.
 You may have paid more for a clean-diesel model vehicle, and when VW revealed they had rigged the emissions, you may have been cheated.
-You may be eligible for a cash settlement via the Volkswagen class action lawsuit or qualify for an affected vehicle dealer buyback options.
+You may be eligible for a cash settlement via the Volkswagen class action lawsuit or qualify for an affected vehicle dealer buyback option.
+Contact McDonald Worley to have a lawyer review your case in a free consultation.

 They misrepresented the capabilities of their product; you have legal rights.
 If you qualify, you may be eligible for compensation, that is if your vehicle model and year were among the rigged vehicles.